RyanGawryluk/BIOL362/Introduction to Linux command line.md

+# Lab 9: Data Quality Control

+Welcome to the bioinformatics portion of the lab!
+Over the next few weeks, we will explore a couple of computer-based tools that are important in the cleanup, manipulation, and analysis of amplicon sequence data.
+These computer lab sessions are meant to provide you with some experience in using “command line” software to investigate biological questions using sequence data.
+We realize that bioinformatics will be new to many of you, and previous experience is not required to complete any exercises.

 ### Introduction to Linux command line

 The Linux command line interface (CLI) is a powerful tool for interacting with your computer's operating system.
 Unlike graphical user interfaces (GUIs), which rely on icons and windows, the command line allows users to execute commands by typing text-based instructions.